McFredward/Vertigo2_Katwalk/README.md

 * Uses official KatWalk SDK
 * Better speed integration based on the real-life speed on the KatWalk
-* Modifikations within a new Tab-Menu "KatWalk" in the options
+* Modifications within a new Tab-Menu "KatWalk" in the options
 * Auto recalibration on loading-screens

 ## How To Install & Use